Multiplicity of positive solutions for mixed local-nonlocal singular critical problems: Preliminaries

 (here, the constant $C$ depends on $n,s$ and on $u$), and this is enough to guarantee that $(-\Delta)^s u\in \mathcal{D}'(\Omega)$ (as $\|\varphi\|_{H^s(\Omega)} \leq c\,\|\varphi\|_{C^1(K)}$ for some absolute constant $c > 0$).
 In the particular case when $u\in H^s(\R^n)\subseteq \mathcal{L}^s(\R^n)$, the above \eqref{eq:contDeltasu} shows that the distribution $(-\Delta)^s u$ can be continuously extended to $H^s(\R^N)$ (recall that $C_0^\infty(\R^n)$ is \emph{dense} in $H^s(\R^n)$), and thus

 In this case, we also have

-\textbf{ii) The functional setting for problem \eqref{eq:Problem}$_\lambda$.} Now we have briefly recalled some basic facts from the Weak Theory for $(-\Delta)^s$, we are in a position to introduce the functional setting for the study of problem \eqref{eq:Problem}$_\lambda$.
+\textbf{ii) The space $\mathcal{X}^{1,2}(\Omega)$.} Now we have briefly recalled some basic facts from the Weak Theory for $(-\Delta)^s$, we are in a position to introduce the adequate functional setting for the study of mixed local-nonlocal operators.
 Let then $\Omega\subseteq\R^n$ be a bounded open set Lipschitz boundary $\de\Omega$.
-We define the space $\mathcal{X}^{1,2}(\Omega)$ as the com\-ple\-tion of $C_0^\infty(\Omega)$ with respect to the \emph{global norm}
+In view of the usual definition of the (local) Sobolev space $H_0^1(\Omega)$, and taking into account \eqref{eq:fractionalLapWeak}, we define the space $\mathcal{X}^{1,2}(\Omega)$ as the com\-ple\-tion of $C_0^\infty(\Omega)$ w.r.t.\,the \emph{global norm}

 Due to its relevance in the sequel, we also introduce a distinguished notation for the \emph{cone of the non-negative functions} in $\mathcal{X}^{1,2}(\Omega)$: we set